dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/cleanup.md

 --8<-- "snippets/bizevent-cleanup.js"

-!!! warning "Deleting the codespace from inside the container"
+!!! tip "Deleting the codespace from inside the container"
     We like to make your life easy, for convenience there is a function loaded in the shell of the Codespace for deleting the codespace, just type `deleteCodespace`.
 This will trigger the deletion of the codespace.